Best of British Tour

-Your tour departs from London at 9am.
-Travelling west we reach Salisbury Plain where we visit the remarkable megaliths of Stonehenge.
-After time at leisure in nearby Salisbury, we continue to Bath where we stay for the next three nights.
+Your tour departs from central London at 9am.
+Travelling west we reach the medieval cathedral city of Salisbury.
+After time at leisure for lunch, we visit the remarkable megaliths of Stonehenge, situated on the Salisbury Plain.
+Later, we continue to Bath where we stay for the next three nights.

 Day 2: Glastonbury and 'My Time' in Bath

-Day 3: Tintern Abbey & the Clifton Suspension Bridge
+Day 3: Tintern Abbey, Chepstow Castle & the Clifton Suspension Bridge